suriyun-production/mmorpg-kit-docs/docs/dedicates/digitalocean.md

   "webSocketCertPassword": "123456"
 }
 ```
-Set `centralAddress` and `machineAddress` to `128.199.78.31` because it is server address, set `spawnExePath` to `/root/Build.x86_64` because I going to upload server files to this path
+Set `centralAddress` and `publicAddress` to `128.199.78.31` because it is server address, set `spawnExePath` to `/root/Build.x86_64` because I going to upload server files to this path

 *   `./config/mySqlConfig.json` content:
 ```